jessehattabaugh/bondo/README.md

 * Observe objects nested in models?: `{{user.name.first}}`
 * Maybe iterate over arrays and objects? `each={{collection}}`
 * Expressions? `hidden="{{!loggedIn}}"`
+*

+## ChangeLog

+6/2/2015

+2.0 Trying something else.

+So I started looking into how Knockout and Angular interpret their expressions and discovered that Knockout basically evals() them in the context of the ViewModel.
+That seems less than safe somehow.
+Also parsing handlebars is a whole ball of wax in and of itself.

 ## License